honeycombio/refinery/config.md

 ### `SizeCheckInterval`

-SizeCheckInterval controls how often the cuckoo cache re-evaluates its capacity.
+SizeCheckInterval controls how often the cuckoo cache re-evaluates its remaining capacity.

-Controls the duration the cuckoo cache uses to determine how often it re-evaluates the remaining capacity of its dropped traces cache and possibly cycles it.
-This cache is quite resilient so it doesn't need to happen very often, but the operation is also inexpensive.
+This cache is quite resilient so it does not need to happen very often, but the operation is also inexpensive.
 Default is 10 seconds.

 - Eligible for live reload.